Whether you live in an apartment or studio set up smart space-saving design ideas for small homes can save your day.

 Limited and cramped spaces can be conveniently used for wardrobes through some intelligent design choices.
 Corner wardrobes and sloped wardrobes can be custom designed to fit into awkward spaces beneath stairs and under sloping roofs.
 Sliding doors are a boon for tight areas that don’t afford you the luxury of swinging doors.
 Mirrored and lacquered surfaces of doors reflect backlight and make your bedroom look big.
 Moreover, who says that wardrobes necessarily need doors?
 Dispense completely with doors for an open and breezy look.
 Our final tip under space-saving wardrobes is to use storage boxes and baskets to keep your clothing and other items organised.
 It is surprising how much even a small wardrobe can accommodate if fitted out with some good storage solutions.

 Space Saving Study Table

 A small apartment and limited space to work should not be a reason for you to brave traffic and pollution to get into work.
-Instead, use our space saving ideas and work in the comfort of your own study.
+Instead, use our space saving designs and work in the comfort of your own study.
 One of the simplest ways to make a home study is to install a floating desk in a quiet corner of your house.
 Put in a slide out tray to further increase its utility.
 Did someone mention corners?
 Utilise the potential of an unused corner in your small apartment to install a triangular corner desk.
 You can also buy or commission a fold away desk that practically disappears into the wall when not in use.
 Finally, a wall-mounted desk can be integrated into a wall unit with storage such that it can fold down to become a bed when required.

 Space Saving Sofa Cum Bed